liip/RMT/README.md

 * `vcs-tag`: Tag the last commit
 * `vcs-publish`: Publish the changes (commits and tags)
 * `composer-update`: Update the version number in a composer file
-* `update-version-class`: Update the version constant in a class file.
+* `files-update`: Update the version in one or multiple files.
+For each file to update, please provide an array with
-    * Option `class`: path to class to be updated, or fully qualified class name of the class containing the version constant
+    * Option `file`: path to the file to update
-    * Option `pattern`: optional, use to specify the string replacement pattern in your version class. %version% will be replaced by the current / next version strings.
+    * Option `pattern`: optional, use to specify the string replacement pattern in your file.
+For example:
-      For example you could use `const VERSION = '%version%';`.
-If you do not specify this option, every occurrence of the version string in the file will be replaced.
+    `const VERSION = '%version%';`
 * `build-phar-package`: Builds a Phar package of the current project whose filename depends on the 'package-name' option and the deployed version: [package-name]-[version].phar
     * Option `package-name`: the name of the generate package
     * Option `destination`: the destination directory to build the package into.
 If prefixed with a slash, is considered absolute, otherwise relative to the project root.